EVENTS AND PROGRAMS

 ANNUAL EVENT SERIES

 The Lepage Center presents an annual series of events tied to a timely theme of public interest.
-These virtual and in-person events bring together diverse voices in the humanities and social sciences to put contemporary in historical perspective.
+These virtual and in-person events bring together diverse voices in the humanities and social sciences to put contemporary issues in historical perspective.

 The Lepage Center records most of their events, making them accessible to the wider community.
 You can watch these recorded events on YouTube.